 Myiah Hutchens, Ph.D.

-Assistant Professor - Department of Public Relations
+Associate Professor and Chair - Department of Public Relations

 Ph.D., Ohio State University, 2010

 B.A., Washington State University, 2004.